wez0421/xivtools/README.md

 # XIVTools
-## Ventures: A Venture Scheduling Bot
+## Ventures: A Venture Scheduling Automator
-ventures is a simple bot that will reassign the ventures of specified retainers every sixty seconds.
-For more information check `-h.
+ventures is a simple bot that will reassign the ventures of specified retainers every sixty minutes.
+For more information check `-h`.

 For best results, open the retainer window and then minimize the game while in windowed mode.